pygame/pygame/docs/reST/ref/surfarray.rst

    will control the size of the integer values, and will work for any type of pixel format.

-   This function will temporarily lock the Surface as pixels are copied (see the :func:`Surface.lock` - lock the Surface memory for pixel access method).
+   This function will temporarily lock the Surface as pixels are copied (see the :meth:`pygame.Surface.lock` - lock the Surface memory for pixel access method).

    .. ## pygame.surfarray.array2d ##